 For a variety of planning and policy reasons, the Manchester portion of the bypass has not proceeded.
-While it is a longstanding priority for the Town of Manchester and included in the 2014 County Master Plan as amended 2019, the Manchester Bypass is not included in BMC's Long-Range Transportation Plan nor in the County's most recent priority letter.
+While it is a longstanding priority for the Town of Manchester and the project is included in the 2014 County Master Plan as amended 2019, the Manchester Bypass is not included in BMC's Long-Range Transportation Plan nor in the County's most recent priority letter.
 Even if it were, it is questionable how well the project would fare in the Chapter 30 Transportation Project Scoring Model.
-As such, a \$406 million-Manchester Bypass could likely not pass through right-of-way acquisition, design, permitting and construction within the 20-year time horizon considered by this analysis.
+As such, a \$406 million-Manchester Bypass could likely not pass t hrough right-of-way acquisition, design, permitting and construction within the 20-year time horizon considered by this analysis.

-Of key concern is that despite selection of the eastern alignment in 1991 to "identify and enable protection of the corridor from development," no right-of-way has been transferred to the County, and some development has occurred that appears to conflict with the alignment.
+Of key concern is that despite selection of the eastern alignment in 1991 to "identify and enable protection of the corridor from development," no rightof-way has been transferred to the County-although no development has taken place that would appear to come in the way of the bypass.
 As the Manchester Comprehensive Plan states, "only those local communities who actively plan for and protect the pathways needed for future roadways reduce the risk and cost of having to live without them ...
 Local jurisdictions that do not protect planned road corridors undermine the credibility of their own official plans, create unnecessary difficulty for those land owners whose property is involved, and jeopardize the realization of an essential public transportation improvement."